Amphetamine: Pharmacodynamics

 Amphetamine exerts its behavioral effects by altering the use of monoamines as neuronal signals in the brain, primarily in catecholamine neurons in the reward and executive function pathways of the brain.
 The concentrations of the main neurotransmitters involved in reward circuitry and executive functioning, dopamine and norepinephrine, increase dramatically in a dose-dependent manner by amphetamine because of its effects on monoamine transporters.
 The reinforcing and motivational salience-promoting effects of amphetamine are due mostly to enhanced dopaminergic activity in the mesolimbic pathway.
 The euphoric and locomotor-stimulating effects of amphetamine are dependent upon the magnitude and speed by which it increases synaptic dopamine and norepinephrine concentrations in the striatum.

 Amphetamine potentiates monoaminergic neurotransmission primarily by entering axon terminals either through active transport by monoamine transporters (DAT, NET, and SERT) or by passive diffusion across neuronal membranes.
-The uptake of amphetamine through these transporters competitively inhibits the reuptake of monoamine neurotransmitters from the synaptic cleft, thereby elevating their synaptic concentrations.
-Once inside the neuronal cytosol, amphetamine initiates intracellular signaling cascades involving protein kinases, including protein kinase C (PKC) and Ca²⁺/calmodulin-dependent protein kinase II alpha (CaMKIIα), leading to the phosphorylation of specific monoamine transporters and modification of their activity.
-PKC-mediated phosphorylation can either reverse transporter function to facilitate neurotransmitter efflux into the synaptic cleft or induce transporter internalization, resulting in non-competitive inhibition of neurotransmitter reuptake.
-In contrast, CaMKIIα-mediated transporter phosphorylation selectively reverses DAT and NET to confer dopamine and norepinephrine efflux respectively, but unlike PKC does not terminate transporter function through internalization.
+The uptake of amphetamine through these transporters produces competitive reuptake inhibition, since amphetamine competes with endogenous monoamines for transporter-mediated clearance from the synaptic cleft.
+Once inside the neuronal cytosol, amphetamine can interact with its receptor protein targets to initiate signaling cascades that activate intracellular effectors which regulate monoamine transporter function and surface expression at the plasma membrane.
+The effect of amphetamine on monoamine transporters appears to involve phosphorylation, in which activated protein kinases attach a phosphate group to a specific amino acid residue on the transporter protein.
+Depending on the protein kinase involved and the residue(s) phosphorylated, phosphorylation can shift transporter function into an efflux-permissive state that causes the reverse transport of cytosolic monoamines into the synaptic cleft, or it can promote transporter internalization, whereby phosphorylated transporters are withdrawn from the plasma membrane and lower total reuptake capacity (i.e., non-competitive reuptake inhibition).
+As of January 2026, protein kinase A (PKA), protein kinase C (PKC), Ca^{2+}/calmodulin-dependent protein kinase II (CaMKII), and Ras homolog family member A (RhoA) have all been demonstrated experimentally to regulate monoamine transporter function activity following amphetamine exposure.